 Emphasize Your Achievements

 Listing the military duties from your previous jobs doesn’t show your professional competence.
 The duties don’t tell about your experience as mentioning them doesn’t mean you were good at them.
-Your goal is mentioning your accomplishments as they show the clear result of your work.
+Your goal is to mention your accomplishments as they show the clear result of your work.
 Emphasize what you managed to achieve instead of what you were supposed to do.

 Have some employment gaps is not the end of the world.
 You must take an advantage of them.
 Use these gaps for your education, professional development, courses, workshops, etc. If you can mention some temporary employment, just do it!
 However, you might want to read how to put freelance work on a resume to avoid any possible misunderstandings.